 If you are using the baking soda and vinegar, apply the solution with a spray bottle or brush and let it sit for 15 minutes.
-Then take a soft bristled brush and scrub the mold spots until they come clean.
-You may have to add more solution as you go.
+Then take a soft-bristled brush and scrub the mold spots until they come clean.
+You may have to add more solutions as you go.
 If you are using a commercial cleaning solution, just follow the instructions on the bottle.
 When you are done scrubbing all of the spots clean, hose down the tarp for the second time.

 3. Let It Dry